Ibn-mohey/Practice-Python/Applied Data Science with Python Specialization/01.Introduction to Data Science in Python/notes.md

 ```
 it's bad pandas return a copy of a view depending upon the numpy

-it's better to do some thing called methid chaining
+it's better to do some thing called method chaining
 ```py
 (df.where(df['SUMLEV']==50)
     .dropna()